 We are pleased that you want to know more about our company.
-The management of STP Informationstechnologie AG accords great importance to data protection.
-It is generally possible to use of the internet pages of STP Informationstechnologie AG without providing any personal data.
+The management of STP Informationstechnologie GmbH accords great importance to data protection.
+It is generally possible to use of the internet pages of STP Informationstechnologie GmbH without providing any personal data.
 However, if the data subject wishes to make use of special services offered by our company via our website, it may be necessary to process personal data.
 If it is necessary to process personal data and there is no legal basis for such processing, we generally obtain the consent of the data subject.

-STP Informationstechnologie AG, as the data controller, has implemented numerous technical and organisational measures to ensure that the personal data processed via this website is protected as completely as possible.
+STP Informationstechnologie GmbH, as the data controller, has implemented numerous technical and organisational measures to ensure that the personal data processed via this website is protected as completely as possible.
 This notwithstanding, internet-based data transmissions may have security gaps, such that it is not possible to guarantee absolute protection.
 For this reason, every data subject is free to transmit personal data to us by alternative means, including but not limited to by telephone.

 a) Personal data